MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 Nice, our old friends the `Project`, `Target` and `Task`!
 We'll come back to them in a bit and explore their relationships.

-As you can see, you can bind to different kind of events to get only what you're interested in.
+For now, just remember you can bind to different kind of events to get only what you're interested in.

 ### BuildEventArgs

-This is the base class for the events and has derived classes for each kind of event.
+This is the base class for these events.
 Of all members it's got we're interested in these ones:

-  * `Timestamp`: the `DateTime` when the event was emitted.
+  * `Timestamp`: the `DateTime` when the event was emitted (the *when*).
-  * `Message`: the text you've already read within Visual Studio's Output panel.
+  * `Message`: the text you've already read within Visual Studio's Output panel (the *what*).
-  * `BuildEventContext`: the context this event lives in.
+  * `BuildEventContext`: the context this event lives in (the *where*).

 Let's try to understand what's the `BuildEventContext` then!